-Prevent Firefox from Showing Bookmarks in the Address Bar - Digital Inspiration
+Prevent Firefox from Showing Bookmarks in the Address Bar

 In this option, the drop-drop remains enabled but it will only suggest website addresses / URLs that you have previously typed in the location bar.

-Open about:config and set the value of browser.urlbar.matchonlytyped to False.
+Open aboutand set the value of browser.urlbar.matchonlytyped to False.
 Now none of the entries from your browser history or bookmarks will appear in the ‘awesome’ address bar.

 Option C: Remove Bookmarks Completely from Address Bar